fastschema/website/src/docs/index.md

 ## Use Cases

-- **A Headless CMS (No-Code Solution)**
+- **A Backend as a Service (No-Code Solution)**

-  FastSchema is an ideal solution for building headless CMS applications that require dynamic content modeling without writing a line of code.
+  FastSchema is an ideal solution for building backend applications with real-time data management, dynamic content modeling, and automated API generation, all without writing a line of code.

   It is designed to support API-first development, allowing you to define your content models and generate RESTful APIs effortlessly.